miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+### 13/04/2021

+100. Submitted GSoC app.
+Godspeed.
+Go go Rubin.jl!

+101. In BinaryBuilder.jl, `cd ${prefix}/` is where all compilation targets are placed.
+Also, RTFM!
+Specifically platform hijinks.

 ## 11/04/2021

 98. We got invited to give a conference talk at Alpine2021 because of a [tweet](https://twitter.com/miguelraz_/status/1381041713725153283) I sent to Alpine's main dev, Ariadne Conill.